 The nominee purchaser is required to act as the main purchasing person or entity when acquiring the freehold.
 The section 13 notice of Leasehold Reform Act 1993 requires the nominee purchaser to be named in the initial notice.
-Therefore, it is paramount between leaseholders beforehand to agree on entity type that will act as nominee purchaser to avoid initial notice being invalidated.
+Therefore, it is paramount between leaseholders beforehand to agree on the entity type that will act as nominee purchaser to avoid initial notice being invalidated.

 The Leasehold Reform Act 1993 does not specifically prescribe what entity nominee purchaser should be; however, most common entities for nominee purchaser are as follows:

-The freeholder is responsible for serving a section 21 notice within prescribed time limit in initial section 13 notice.
+The freeholder is responsible for serving a section 21 notice within the prescribed time limit in initial section 13 notice.
 The counter-notice must state the following:

-If freeholder fails to respond within section 13 prescribed time limits, nominee purchaser can apply within 6 months to county court for a vesting order, otherwise initial notice is deemed invalid.
+If freeholder fails to respond within section 13 prescribed time limits, nominee purchaser can apply within 6 months to county court for a vesting order, otherwise, initial notice is deemed invalid.

 It is very likely that your instructed valuer will need to negotiate on your behalf with the freeholder’s valuer as premiums between notices will differ and sometimes significantly.
 In principle negotiations between valuers involves a lot of back and forth verbal and written communication during which valuers try to settle the differences on their variables used in the collective enfranchisement valuation.
 It is crucial for the valuer to understand the negotiation process and be knowledgeable about case law that determines the variables used in the premium valuation.